Joey451-OG/ObsidianNotes/Notes/Fall 24/Java 3/Java 3.md

 For **Right Rotation**:
 - Make the Left Child the new root
 - Make the OLD root the right child
-- Make the Old left child's Right child sub tree the new right child's left child sub tree For **Left Rotation** it is the opposite.
+- Make the Old left child's Right child sub tree the new right child's left child sub tree (OLD LEFT RIGHT, NEW RIGHT LEFT) For **Left Rotation** it is the opposite.
 - Make the Right Child the new root
 - Make the OLD root the new root's left child